fusionpbx/fusionpbx-docs/source/applications/call_flows.rst

 Call Flow Example
 ^^^^^^^^^^^^^^^^^^

 In the Call Flow example below we have the name as Call Flow.
-Made the Extension number 30 that didn't exist until now.
-Feature code we made with a *code as *30.
-Kept the context as is with `training.fusionpbx.com`_ .
-Status to show which mode.
-Made a pin number to help secure the call flow.
-Made the detination label as Day Mode.
-Picked a sound to familiarize which mode is activated.
+Make the Extension number 30 that didn't exist until now.
+Create the feature code as a *code with *30.
+Keep the context as-is with `training.fusionpbx.com`_ .
+Select a Status to show which mode.
+Make a PIN to help secure the call flow.
+Make the detination label as Day Mode.
+Select a sound to auditorially indicate which mode is activated.
 Choose a destination for the alternative mode.
-Made the alternative detination label as Night Mode.
-Picked an alternative sound to familiarize which mode is activated.
+Make the alternative detination label as Night Mode.
+Select an alternative sound to auditorially indicate which mode is activated.
 Choose a destination for the alternative mode.
-Finally describe what this call flow does.
+Finally, enter a description to describe what this call flow does.

 |
 |